WMU Horn Studio 2014-15

 Derek PothoffMajor: Music Education

 Derek is a third year student at Western Michigan University.
 He is a Music Education and Horn Performance Major, and is a proud member of the Delta Iota chapter of Phi Mu Alpha Sinfonia, which is a Men’s Music Fraternity.

 He started playing trumpet in 6th grade, and later made the switch to Horn his sophomore year of High School.
 He was involved in orchestra, band, marching band, pep band, and jazz band in high school, along with being on the varsity wrestling team, and the baseball team at Mona Shores High School.
 He is now third horn in the WMU Symphony Orchestra.
 His goals as a horn player include someday playing for a recording orchestra (recording movie scores), and he aspires to be a professor of horn at a college/university (not at the same time, of course).

 Hometown: Charlotte, MI

-Tessa Salisbury is currently a first year student in the horn studio, studying Instrumental Music Education at Western Michigan University.
+Tessa Salisbury is currently a second year student in the horn studio, studying Instrumental Music Education at Western Michigan University.
 She is playing French Horn in WMU's Concert Band and Horn Choir as well as playing mellophone in the Bronco Marching Band.
 At Charlotte High School, she was a member of the concert band for one year and the symphony band for three years, where she held first chair her last year; she was also drum major for two years in the marching band.
 Tessa was awarded the John Philip Sousa Award her Senior year and received high ratings in Solo/Ensemble Festivals in both band and choir.
 Along with singing in the All-State Honors Choir, she involved herself with various musicals for three years during the fall and played doubles on the varsity tennis team in the spring.

 Nicole Vanden BoschMajor: Music Education & Horn Performance